 22. Braided Slick Back

-You can opt for a braided look for a unique approach to the slick back hairstyle.
-The slick back is defined by the hair being brushed back, away from the hairline, and secured with a firm hold product, often gel.
-This results in a polished appearance that lends itself well to all occasions.
-Braids are a protective style that can reduce daily grooming time and prevent friction and breakage.
-To combine these two looks, you can style your braids so that they are straight back, away from the face.
+For a distinctive variation of the slick back hairstyle, consider opting for braids.
+The slick back style involves brushing the hair away from the hairline and securing it with a firm hold product, typically gel, resulting in a sleek and polished look suitable for any occasion.
+Braids, on the other hand, serve as a protective hairstyle that can minimize daily grooming and help prevent friction-induced breakage.
+To combine these two looks, you can style your braids in a straight back manner, away from the face.

 24. Slick Back Military Haircut

 The traditional military haircut is short on the back and sides with slightly more length on top.
 It is a practical and neat look that lends itself to all settings and can be adapted to suit all hair textures.
 To achieve the slick back version of the military cut, you want to keep some length at the top of the head.
 This will let you create a slight volume while brushing the hair back and styling it away from the eyes.
 It is a fuss-free style that can be achieved with little effort and adapted to suit all hair textures and types.